-- What percentage of his/her practice is devoted to Elder Law or Special Needs Law?
+- What percentage of your practice is devoted to elder law or special needs law?

-- Is the attorney a member of the National Academy of Elder Law Attorneys?
+- Are you a member of the National Academy of Elder Law Attorneys?

-- Is the Attorney a Certified Elder Law Attorney or a Certified Specialist in Probate and Estate Planning?
+- Are you a Certified Elder Law Attorney or a Certified Specialist in Probate and Estate Planning?

-- Is the attorney a member of the local bar association?
-What Sections have they joined?
+- Are you a member of the local bar association?
+What sections have you joined?
 Have you held any offices?

 - What other organizations are you a member of?